rchakode/atop-graphite-grafana-monitoring/README.md

 * If not yet the case, configure your Graphite installation as data source.
 * Download and import [this dashboard template](https://grafana.com/dashboards/465) which is already configured to enable the visualization of the collected metrics out-of-the-box.
 * Open the dashboard and enjoy!

+# Copyrights
+This project bas been initiated by Rodrigue Chakode, who also created [RealOpInsight](http://realopinsight.com).

+The software is licensed under the terms of Apache 2.0 License.

+Please note that Graphite and Grafana are third-party systems with their respective licenses and terms of use.

+# Contributions
+Contributions are welcome!

+To contribute bug patches or new features, you can use the Github Pull Request model.
+It is assumed that code and documentation are contributed under the Apache License 2.0.